-The biggest challenge was adapting built-in aspects of the current space to offer more flexibility.
-We needed to find solutions to incorporate two large columns located right in the middle of the store, and three large windows that took up an entire wall.
-Our solution was to wrap the post in custom bent steel so that smaller products, such as jewelry and keychains, could be hung from magnets and placed anywhere on the columns.
-For the windows, we fabricated custom adjustable shelves that could be moved to accommodate any products that were being displayed at a given time.
+The Portland store already had character, but we needed to adapt built-in aspects of the space to offer more flexibility.
+The biggest challenges were two large columns in the middle of the space, and three large windows that took up an entire wall.
+So we wrapped the post in bent steel to display smaller products that could be hung on magnets.
+For the windows, we created custom adjustable shelves that could be moved to accommodate a various products as displays changed.

 Reclaimed Work Benches